revgizmo/zoomstudentengagement_cursor/README.md

     `preferred_name`, `formal_name`, and `student_id` values.
 3. Save the section_names_lookup.csv file.

-## 5. Repeat Step 1 as until the only names
+## 5. Repeat Step 1 as necessary until the only names left are intentionally unmatched to students on the roster.

 # Results